renardbergson/shopping-list/README.md

 - **🎨 Property binding:** Applies CSS classes dynamically based on item state (`[ngClass]`).
 - **🗂️ Services and Models:** Separates data logic with a simple `ListItem` model class.
 - **📝 Forms:** Uses Angular forms with `ngForm` to manage input validation and submission.
+- **🧩 Angular Material:** Includes Angular Material components (like buttons and icons) to enhance the user interface with a modern and accessible design.

 ## 🔧 What it does